How Play Boosts Communication and Literacy Skills in Children

 Drawing, playing, or talking are all symbolic forms.
 These activities, like building representative experiences through the creation of imaginary worlds, strengthen children’s visionary insight.
 Secondly, these innovative performances forge meaning in the acts for the children involved.
 Therefore, the symbolism involved in reading a book or playing doctor becomes more than just pretend play.
 It serves as a bridge to literacy.

 When children become familiar with these roles, the roles become more accessible in real life, in spite of the role’s inauthenticity during pretend play.
 You shouldn’t take this interest for granted.
 Encourage pretend play among children by making the children in your life aware of what you and others do, from grocery shopping to going to work.
-In addition, you can use guided play and props to make sure that these roles are executed appropriately and with a set learning goal in mind.
+In addition, you can use guided play and props to make sure that these roles are executed appropriately and with a set learning goals in mind.

 Learning Through Play at Your Playground